cogawi/resume/resume.md

 ## DISCRETE LATTICE INDUSTRIES, Seattle, WA&#9;*2021*

 ### Mechanical Engineer
-- Conducted trade studies on the use of a lattice framework to support on-site manufacturing of wind turbine blades.
+- Conducted trade studies on the use of a lattice structure in wind turbine blades.
-- Performed FEA analysis in Ansys to determine optimal structural parameters.
+- Performed FEA in Ansys to determine blade deflectino and test optimal structural parameters.
 - Developed Python and MATLAB scripts for structural calculations and Ansys postprocessing.

 ## KATERRA, Seattle, WA&#9;*2019 - 2020*